i5hi/btccapital/README.md

 # btccapital

-An model for structuring bitcoin native organizations.
+An model for structuring bitcoin native organizations as a set of [miniscript policies](http://bitcoin.sipa.be/miniscript/).

 ## overview

 `btcapital` is the topmost level of an organization, representing the individual/group bringing capital into the organization.

-`btccapital` flows down into an organization where each level is defined by a type of [bitcoin spending policy](http://bitcoin.sipa.be/miniscript/).
+`btccapital` flows down into an organization where each level is defined by a type of bitcoin spending policy.

 This usually originates from a single signature or many single signatures each representing an single investor.